Altizon/datonis-agent-java-sdk/README.md

-# Datonis Agent SDK - Java
+# Datonis Edge SDK - Java
-This repository contains a Java language version for developing an Agent program capable of sending data to the [**Datonis Cloud Plaform**](https://www.datonis.io).
+This repository contains a Java language version of SDK for developing an Agent program capable of sending data to the [**Datonis Cloud Plaform**](https://www.datonis.io).

 It can be used for developing Agents on Android as well.
-It contains a sample program that captures CPU and memory data and transmits in to Datonis.
+It contains a sample program that simulates Temperature and Humidity parameters for a Living Room modeled on Datonis.
 You can use this as a starting point and write your own application

 ## Pre-requisites
 * Java 1.7 or later